uchicago-cs/cmsc22000/website/hw/hw7.rst

 we have a way to make sure our app passes all the tests every time we push.

-For this, you should create a ``.github/workflows/test-app.yml`` file in your ``2021-hw7-GITHUB_USERNAME`` repo.
+For this task, you should create a ``.github/workflows/test-app.yml`` file in your ``2021-hw7-GITHUB_USERNAME`` repo.
 With Python, there’s no need to build, so your job should only do the following: